 6. Describe how implementation of the project will impact the facility's delivery of maternal health care services and comprehensive reproductive health care services, as that term is used in Public Health Law § 2599-aa, including contraception, sterility procedures, and abortion.
 How will the project impact the availability and provision of reproductive and maternal health care services in the service area?
 How will the Applicant mitigate any potential disruptions in service availability?

-The project does not have any negative impact on maternal health care services and comprehensive reproductive health care services.
-By increasing primary care access and availability it may provide improvements for reproductive and maternal health service access and availability and continuity of care.
+Not applicable.
+The project does not impact maternal health care services and comprehensive reproductive health care services.

 Meaningful Engagement

 7. List the local health department(s) located within the service area that will be impacted by the project.